Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Caulfield North has an exceptionally high income level nationally according to the latest ATO data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Caulfield North is $67,081 and the average income stands at $118,556.
-These figures compare to those of Greater Melbourne, which are $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for median income in Caulfield North would be approximately $72,615 as of September 2025, with average income estimated at $128,337 during the same period.
-According to figures from the 2021 Census, household, family and personal incomes all rank highly in Caulfield North, between the 78th and 88th percentiles nationally.
-Income analysis reveals that 28.0% of individuals in Caulfield North earn between $1,500 - 2,999 weekly, aligning with the surrounding region where this cohort represents 32.8%.
-Higher earners make up a substantial presence with 37.0% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-Housing costs account for 14.8% of income in Caulfield North, and residents rank within the 79th percentile for disposable income.
+The suburb of Caulfield North has an exceptionally high income level nationally, according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Caulfield North is $67,081, with the average income standing at $118,556.
+These figures compare to those for Greater Melbourne, which are $57,688 and $75,164 respectively.
+Based on a Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $72,615 (median) and $128,337 (average) as of September 2025.
+According to the 2021 Census figures, household, family, and personal incomes in Caulfield North all rank highly nationally, between the 78th and 88th percentiles.
+Income analysis reveals that 28.0% of the community (5,446 individuals) falls within the $1,500 - 2,999 earnings band, aligning with the surrounding region where this cohort likewise represents 32.8%.
+Higher earners make up a substantial presence, with 37.0% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+Housing accounts for 14.8% of income, while strong earnings rank residents within the 79th percentile for disposable income.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income